c0510gy/Tabular-method-solver/README.md

 #### 4.2.2.
 Algorithm for `getPI()`

-The algorithm that is used for `getPI()` is same as the first step of Quine–McCluskey algorithm.
+The algorithm that is used for `getPI()` is the same as the first step of the Quine–McCluskey algorithm.

-Time complexity can be calculated by following when `B` denotes the maximum number of bits of MST among the minterms and don't cares, `N` denotes the number of minterms, `M` denotes the number of don't cares, and `T_i` denotes the set of numbers with number of 1s in bits is equal to `i`.
+Time complexity can be calculated by following when `B` denotes the maximum number of bits of MST among the minterms and don't cares, `N` denotes the number of minterms, `M` denotes the number of don't cares, and `T_i` denotes the set of numbers with the number of 1s in bits is equal to `i`.

 * Time complexity: `O(B * sum(|T_i| * |T_(i+1)|))` = `O(B(N + M)^2)`